 Published in September, 2019, this book can be ordered from your local bookstore, via Amazon, from Amazon directly, and from other sites.

 When Miles Freely falls out of a tree, his life begins to take unexpected turns, in small and not so small ways.
 He experiences failure and success, surprise and heartbreak.
 Miles shares his ups and downs with his mother and grandfather and his two best friends, Snoddy and Bloom.
 At the the end, when Miles is at his lowest, he achieves his greatest goal.

 The Boy from Somewhere Else

-Published in September, 2018, the book is available on Amazon and other sites.
+Published in September, 2018, the book is available at bookstores via Amazon, through Amazon directly, and other sites.